-It is also true that with the seeking of a greater degree of certainty in a title, as with any other endeavor, each incremental increase in improvement in quality, requires substantial and ultimately unreasonable or disproportionate increase in time and effort.
-In an effort to establish a reasonable level of effort expected throughout the state's title industry, it might be appropriate to say that the industry, through such as the Title Examination Standards. means establishes a reasonably high level of requirements in order to satisfy various title questions.
+It is also true that with the seeking of a greater degree of certainty in a title, as with any other endeavor, each increase in improvement in quality, requires a incremental ultimately unreasonable or disproportionate substantial and increase in time and effort.
+In an effort to establish a reasonable level of effort expected throughout the state's title industry, it might be appropriate to say that the industry, Title Examination Standards, through such means as the establishes a reasonably high level of requirements in order to satisfy various title questions.
 However, it is also true that in certain circumstances, depending upon whether you are dealing with a single-family residence, a commercial transaction, or an oil and gas transaction, the particular facts and the needs of your client may indicate that it is reasonable, through an interaction between the attorney and the client, to decide to accept some standard of title less than the industry-wide standard (e.g., "defensible title").
 This situation arises because it is impossible to come up with an industry-wide standard which will anticipate all possible circumstances, both as to facts as well the amount of money at risk.